adobe/swan/README.md

 ### Licensing

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause License.
 See [LICENSE](LICENSE) for more information.